honeycombio/honeycomb-opentelemetry-web/docs/web-vitals.md

  * metric instance, or to group multiple deltas together and calculate a
  * total.
 It can also be used to differentiate multiple different metric
  * instances sent from the same page, which can happen if the page is
- * restored from the back/forward cache (in that case new metrics object
+ * restored from the back/forward cache (in that case new vital object
  * get created).
  */